LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 ### Corporate (Civil) investigations

-Private accords -> used by one part to get access from the devices in other words: "i'll give you the company's PC, Phone etc. and i retain the right to access the devices and check for whatever i need"
+Private accords (privacy policies) -> used by one part to get access from the devices in other words: "i'll give you the company's PC, Phone etc. and i retain the right to access the devices and check for whatever i need"

+**Policy** -> statement from the organization addressing a specific issue **Procedure** -> the specific instructions regarding how to accomplish the goals of the policy

+Policies should be simple to understand.
+Procedures should specify all the steps needed to implement the task outlined in the policy.

+Policies and procedures are below the law

+The organization must enforce the policies, and there must be documentation that employee knew and understood the policies.